 James Paget Hospital, Lowestoft Hospital and *Newberry Clinic.

 The service types provided at these locations are:

 - Hospice services;

 The regulated activities, as defined by the Health and Social Care Act 2008 (Regulated Activities) Regulations 2009 schedule 1, carried out by the Trust are as follows:

 - Surgical procedures;

 - Assessment or medical treatment for persons detained under the 1983 Act (The Mental Health Act 1983)

 The Registration Certificate, Statement of Purpose and Inspection Reports can be found here.

-The CQC check how NHS hospitals are meeting the essential standards of quality and safety though a programme of routine or risk based inspections and will share their findings with the public via their website.
+The CQC check how NHS hospitals are meeting the essential standards of quality and safety though a programme of inspections and will share their findings with the public via their website.
 Details of the Trust's registration with the CQC, reports and surveys about the organisation and the outcome of the CQC's latest inspection are available via the CQC website.